odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor`<br />
 `sudo journalctl -u battery-threshold.service --since "5 minutes ago"`

-This is the most impactful long-term battery health setting — keeping the battery at 60% max when plugged in significantly extends its lifespan over years of use.
+This is the most impactful long-term battery health settings — keeping the battery between 60-80% max when plugged in significantly extends the lifespan of the battery over years of use.

 Machine should now be at around 13 hours which beats most Linux laptops.